TheJumpCloud/jcapi-powershell/SDKs/PowerShell/JumpCloud.SDK.V2/docs/exports/JumpCloud.SDK.V2.md

 ```

 ### [New-JcSdkDuoApplication](New-JcSdkDuoApplication.md)
-Creates a Duo application for your organization and the specified account.
+Create a Duo application for your organization and the specified account.

 #### Sample Request
 ```